richplastow/20231104-running-rust-four-ways/README.md

 Run the unit tests:
 `npm run test:2`
-...you should see `All four 2-node-wrapper/greet.js tests passed`
+...you should see `Pass!
+All four 2-node-wrapper tests passed`

 ### Build for the web browser, and test

+To run Rust in a browser, it must be compiled to WebAssembly (wasm).
+Unlike the Rust binary above, WebAssembly code is OS-agnostic - in other words, the same .wasm file can run on Linux, macOS and Windows.
+But a .wasm file compiled for the browser cannot be run by Node.js, and a .wasm file compiled for Node.js cannot run in a browser.

-Create another directory inside 'dist', called '3-web-browser-wasm'.
+Create another directory inside 'dist', called '3-web-browser-wasm':
+`mkdir dist/3-web-browser-wasm`

 The `#[wasm_bindgen]` in 'src/lib.rs' means that a 'Cargo.toml' file must be created.
 It has the same content, whether you're targeting `nodejs` or `web`: